bennyschmidt/dereva/README.md

 # Dereva

-[Dereva](https://github.com/bennyschmidt/dereva) is a deployable Node.js [service](https://github.com/bennyschmidt/node-service-library) that extends [`drv-core`](https://github.com/bennyschmidt/drv-core) with native content types and file storage, enabling robust non-fungible records in addition to fungible transactions.
+[Dereva](https://github.com/bennyschmidt/dereva) is a deployable Node.js [service](https://github.com/bennyschmidt/node-service-library) that extends basic ledger functionality with native content types and file storage, enabling robust non-fungible records in addition to fungible transactions.
 You can install & use it as a library, or deploy this code as a REST API.
 For fungible systems, it allows any user with quantifiable Dereva to alias & denominate their own token to sell or freely distribute.

 ## Decentralization